 Jewell Island is less than a full-day paddle from Portland Harbor, but the island lies on the boundary between the ocean and Casco Bay and feels remarkably remote and wild.
 With its gorgeous rugged coastline, its extensive network of trails and its ample camping spots, the island is one of the best kayak camping destinations on the Maine Island Trail in southern Maine.

-We provide three meals for this trip: dinner, breakfast and lunch for day two.
-We also provide plentiful snacks.
-However, you should bring along your own lunch for the first day of the trip.
-We provide all the kayaking gear, dry bags and an expert guide.
-The group meets at 9:30 AM on the first day and aims to return by 3:45 PM the second day. $220 per person.
+We provide three meals for this trip: dinner, breakfast and lunch for day two, along with plentiful snacks.
+However, we ask that you bring along your own lunch for the first day of the trip.

 Click here for a detailed trip itinerary and packing list for the Jewell Island Overnight trip.